Override CRUD Behavior and Add Custom Endpoints#

 Share a replacement across views with a mixin#

 If several views need the same changed contract, put the replacement in a mixin.
-Python’s method resolution order ensures the mixin’s version is picked up before the standard one:
+Python’s MRO ensures the mixin’s version is picked up before the standard one:

 class DeleteReturnsObjectMixin: